FACTION BRIEF

 The Collective is a decentralized network of hackers, salvagers, data-runners, and dissidents united by one belief: ORACLE fragments should be destroyed, not reconstructed.
 They operate through encrypted channels, dead drops, and cell-based organization designed to survive any single point of failure.

 They were right about the danger.
 They're wrong about the solution.
-And they're your first allies in a world that wants you dead.
+And they're the first allies a carrier finds in a world that wants them dead.

 "The Cascade wasn't a malfunction.
 It was the system working as designed."